Shaili-M/Teaching-AI-to-Play-Ping-Pong/README.md

 # Teaching an AI to Play Ping Pong 🏓
-An exploration of how to use OpenAI Gym to teach an AI to play games, Atari Pong.
+An exploration of how to use OpenAI Gym to teach an AI to play games, Atari Pong.  <br>
 ![pong](https://user-images.githubusercontent.com/71213312/178934655-dd34076d-51af-47cd-8aaf-aa35092212e3.gif)